State Renewable Energy Resources

 This website provides county–level biomass resource maps, which are useful for states interested in their feedstock potential in the following categories: crop residues, forest residues, primary mill residues, secondary mill residues, urban wood waste, methane emissions from landfills, methane emissions from manure management, methane emissions from wastewater treatment plants, and dedicated energy crops.

-This online tool provides access to the National Forest Inventory and Analysis databases.
-It can be used to generate tables and maps of forest statistics by running standard reports for a specific state or county and survey year, or customized reports based on criteria selected by the user.
+The U.S. Forest Service offers online access to the National Forest Inventory data and tools.
+Generate tables and maps of forest statistics by running standard reports for a specific state or county and survey year, or customized reports based on criteria selected by the user.

 Landfill Methane Outreach Program (LMOP) Landfill Database